Skip to Content

 • Rags: You can make these out of anything: old T-shirts, bed sheets, flannels, pillowcases, worn bath towels + dish towels, etc. You can reuse them until they get too worn out (but at the least you extended their life through upcycling).

-• Cloth washcloths: Choosing to buy organic cotton washcloths for the sole purpose of cleaning a bathroom is a great idea.
+• Cloth washcloths: Buying organic cotton washcloths for the sole purpose of cleaning a bathroom is a great idea.
 These are reusable, washable, and plastic-free, so no microfiber pollution to worry about.

 • Biom: These home compostable wipes will do an excellent job of cleaning the outside of your toilet if there is no serious grime there.
-This is the best option for those who don’t like the idea of using a reusable rag.
-Just be mindful that this is best for a quick refresh rather than a deep clean.
+This is one of the best ways to clean your toilet if you don’t like the idea of using a reusable rag.
+Just be mindful that this is ideal for a quick refresh rather than a deep clean.

-what is the best way to clean a toilet bowl?
+what is the easiest way to clean a toilet bowl?

-The easiest and best way to clean a toilet bowl is by using toilet cleaner tablets.
-These zero waste cleaning tablets act similar to bath bombs in the sense you just drop them into the toilet, let them fizz up, swish the water around, wait about 5 minutes, then scrub and flush.
+One of the best ways to clean a toilet is by using toilet cleaner tablets.
+These zero waste cleaning tablets act similar to bath bombs.
+All you have to do is drop them into the toilet, let them fizz up, swish the water around, wait about 5 minutes, then scrub and flush.

-There’s minimal work needed as long as you have a reliable toilet brush to scrub all the crevices that need cleaning.
+Keeping your toilet squeaky clean is a simple process if you have reliable toilet brush to scrub all the crevices that need cleaning.

-My favorite zero waste toilet cleaner tablets are from Blueland and Tiny Yellow Bungalow.
-Both companies sell plastic-free toilet cleaners that make cleaning a breeze.
+My favorite zero waste toilet cleaner tablets are from Blueland.

-For a full list of sustainable cleaning brands, be sure to check out my blog post 16 All-Natural and Eco-friendly Cleaning Products.
+For a full list of sustainable cleaning brands, check out my blog post 16 All-Natural and Eco-friendly Cleaning Products.

-To clean your toilet bowl, I recommend using two things: Some kind of all-purpose cleaning spray for the outside of the bowl, and toilet cleaner for the inside of the bowl.
+To clean your toilet bowl, I recommend using two things: an all-purpose cleaning spray for the outside of the bowl, and toilet cleaner for the inside of the bowl.

 CleanCult makes refillable all-purpose cleaning sprays.
 The refills come in paper cartons that CleanCult will take back and recycle for you.